darkgrovelabs/sec3hub-backend/readme.md

 ## API for sec3hub.xyz

-a standalone api, aggerat cleaned data to sec3hub.xyz frontend might become a api server for other projects and friends in the future.
+a standalone api, aggregate cleaned data to sec3hub.xyz frontend might become a api server for other projects and friends in the future.

 ## Backgroud :

-at darkgrove we feel adventurous so we are going to try deno and fly , neon for this project.for anything more complex than this i would to stick to  , go, nodejs , python or rust.
+at darkgrove we feel adventurous so we are going to try deno and fly , neon for this project. lets see how it goes.

-##  build components
+##  Tech stack

 - deno
   - pleasent developer experience